-Step two: simple planning
+Step three: simple planning

 Simple planning is worthwhile if you want to avoid being completely overwhelmed by your new rights and responsibilities – and it may even be a good idea to start before you come of age.
 For example, you could set up a calendar system or a to-do list, ideally with a reminder function: